-Table 1-2 details option-switch settings for the Attract Mode sound, kilometers or miles per hour, and difficulty in race laps and qualifying laps.
-The switches are on the game CPU PCB at location 9L.
+Table 1-2 contains option-switch settings for Attract Mode sound and speed (kilometers or miles per hour).
+These switches are on the game CPU PCB at location 9L.

 Pole Position leaves the factory with option switches set at the manufacturer's recommended difficulty level.
 The game will be exciting and challenging for players at these settings.